-The Akaroa French Festival 29 April – 1 May 2022!
+The Akaroa French Festival 6-8 October 2023!
 Find out what is happening and other Akaroa activities right here!
-Postponed from Oct 2021, see below.

 Learn about Maori history, first contact, European settlement, the Treaty of Waitangi, the ‘race for Akaroa’, the French settlement and my amazing ancestors stories.
 Connect to Akaroa in a way that you never will have before, explore the conservation projects and breathtaking scenery that will leave you with hope for the future and inspiration right now. *ALL reviews are 5 star!
 There is nothing else like it.